unajar14/unajar14/README.md

 - 👋 Hi, I’m @unajar14
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in DevOps, SRE, Cloud Ops, Automation
-- 🌱 I’m currently learning Shell Scripting
+- 🌱 I’m currently learning Automation, IaC and bunch of other cool stuff
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me @unajar14@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/him
-- ⚡ Fun fact: Civil engineering graduate trying to make a career in tech
+- ⚡ Fun fact: Nothing fun about a Civil Engineering graduate who is trying TECH.

 <!---
 unajar14/unajar14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.